HE MUST INCREASE

 It is Mr. Self that is behind every rivalry, jealously, envy, strife, competition and unhealthy comparison we see in our homes and churches today.
 People hardly see Christ in our lives today because we have refused to let “Self” decrease in our lives.

 It is so unfortunate that even in the lifestyle, conduct, or teaching of many ministers of God today Christ can hardly be seen, for “Self” has taken over completely.

 Sadly, our pulpits today have become platforms for carnal men to parade, exhibit or showcase Mr. Self and his vain glories.

-Most times, all that we hear and see in many of our church services and meetings today are nothing but Mr. Self painting himself good, projecting his image, boasting of his possessions, achievements or attainments in life, entertaining and amusing us, and making us feel good about ourselves.
+Most times, all that we hear and see in many of our church services and meetings today are nothing but Mr. Self-painting himself good, projecting his image, boasting of his possessions, achievements or attainments in life, and entertaining and amusing undiscerning men and making them feel good about themselves.